ibm-cloud-docs/discovery-data/facets.md

     ![Watson Discovery "Customize display" section](images/drdeffacets2.png "The **Improve and customize** page showing the default Top Entities facet"){: caption="Figure 2.
 The Improve and Customize page of a Document Retrieval project showing the default Top Entities facet" caption-side="bottom"}

-For more information about the *Entities* and *Parts of Speech* enrichments, see [Applying prebuilt enrichments](/docs/discovery-data?topic=discovery-data-nlu).
+For more information about the *Entities* and *Part of Speech* enrichments, see [Applying prebuilt enrichments](/docs/discovery-data?topic=discovery-data-nlu).
 For more information about the enrichments that are applied to projects by default, see [Default project settings](/docs/discovery-data?topic=discovery-data-project-defaults).

 ## Creating facets
 {: #facets-create}